kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 #### `const uint64_t FORK_HEIGHTS[] =`<br/>

-This variable is used by the `status` command in zedwallet and Kryptokronad to notify users when a fork is upcoming, or their software is outdated.
+This variable is used by the `status` command in zedwallet and Kryptokrona to notify users when a fork is upcoming, or their software is outdated.
 We suggest you set up some regular forks ahead of time, if you then need to update the software this will let users know when to expect this.